codeWithUtkarsh/reply/SETUP_GUIDE.md

 ## Step 8: Test the Application

 1. Open browser to `http://localhost:3000`
-2. You should see the Preply Video Learning home page
+2. You should see the PrepLM Video Learning home page

 ### Test with a Video